faryalamir/mid_project/README.md

 Presentation
 --------------

-A presentation summarizing these analyses and their conclusions can be found in the presentation.md file.
+A presentation summarizing these analyses and their conclusions can be found in the slides folder.
 --------------

 Conclusion